revX · October 13, 2025

 Final Word

-Sometimes, the most powerful strategy is respecting your customers’ time and making a “grudge purchase” feel almost effortless.
+In their case, the most powerful strategy is respecting your customers’ time and making a “grudge purchase” feel almost effortless with tech.